DirectoryTree/Authorization/README.md

 For example, if a user creates a post, only that user should be able to edit it, as well as administrators.

-To include this logic into gate abilities, you either need to:
+To include this logic into gate abilities, your options are:

 - Define gate abilities in the service provider with the logic (which can get cluttered and become an organizational mess)
 - Define policy classes and have a mix of database abilities with policies (more mess)